bennettliu/neural-nets/README.md

 It contains two main classes for training and running.

-Main Class       | Purpose
+Class Name       | Purpose
 ---------------- | -------------
-Main.java        | Training and Exporting Networks
-RunNetwork.java  | Importing and Running Networks
+Main             | Training and Exporting Networks RunNetwork       | Importing and Running Networks

 # General Usage
 For neatness, all log files will be placed in the logs folder.
 While all valid file paths are supported, please export networks to the networks folder.